JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 As I waited on the train platform for the A train to show up, I imagined him running down the staircase and felt paralyzed.
 When the train finally arrived, I jumped in but worried that when it got to 59th Street he would somehow show up there, but he didn’t.

-When the D train finally pulled into 59th Street and he was nowhere to be seen, I started to loosen up a bit.
+When the D train finally pulled into 59th Street and he was nowhere to be seen, I started to relax a bit.

-As the D train exited Prospect Park station and was awash with the dusk sunlight I felt better.
-I was even able to take a nap on the train.
+As the D train exited Prospect Park station and was awash with the afternoon sunlight I felt better.
+I was even able to take a brief nap on the train since the trip was so long.

 When it got to Ocean Parkway, I got off and walked down the block and headed home.
 When I got upstairs, my father noticed how stressed I looked asked “What happened?”
 To which I replied, “Nothing…”